couchbase/couchbase-fluent-bit/README.md

 volumes:
     log-volume:
 ```
 The volume could be replaced with a bind mount for an on-premise Couchbase Server deployment - and the container could be run directly with a container runtime rather than docker-compose (as per Testing example below.)
+Couchbase Server will need configuration when it starts up above - it currently does not support a declarative model to auto-provision the containers on startup.

 Note that this image copes with multi-line input logs but the default output to standard output will still be over multiple lines for these same messages.
 This means if you are collecting this information with a Daemonset (e.g. another Fluent Bit or PromTail) reading the container logs (from standard output) then you will need to capture multi-line output.